 An F-1 Visa is for international students who intend to pursue an academic degree at an accredited U.S. college or university, or to study English at a university or intensive English language institute.

 Are you interested in continuing your education in the United States?
 Do you plan on pursuing an academic degree such as a Bachelor’s degree or Master’s Degree?
-If so, you might be eligible for the F-1 Visa.
+If so, you might be eligible for the F-1 Visa, and you can start your process with the support of a F1 visa lawyer.

 Why an F-1 Visa Lawyer